Robert R. Prechter, Jr.

 10. Was Oxford of low character?
 A plotter of murders?
 A philanderer?
 A pederast?
 A monstrous adversary?
 A secret Catholic?
 A mocker of the Bible?

-11. What fellow poet did Oxford admire most?
+11. Which fellow poet did Oxford admire most?

 12. What is the single most extensive Oxmyth?